The coalescent structure of Galton-Watson trees in varying environments: Scaling limits of critical GWVE trees

-uniformly on $[0,T]$.
-Then, the result holds for every fixed $k$ by applying the behaviour of the survival probability.
-Since we have a finite quantity of $k_i\leq k$, the uniform convergence on all possible values of $k_i$ also holds true. \end{proof}
+Then, by using that $\rho_{u_n(t)}/\rho_n\rightarrow \varrho(t)$ uniformly for $0\leq t\leq T$ and applying the behaviour of the survival probability \eqref{eq: lemma 2}, the result holds for every fixed $k$.
+Since we have a finite quantity of $j\leq k$, the uniform convergence on all possible values of $j$ also holds true. \end{proof}

 Similar arguments allow us to prove the following lemma.